 Burr Grinder Basics: What Actually Matters

-Before we dive in, let's clear up some confusion:
+First, let's clear up some confusion:

 1. Conical vs. Flat Burrs